codacy-badger/Aptacode.StateNet/README.md

  - Green
  - Pending Pedestrians

 The network's state will be `Green` until a pedestrian Triggers `Crossing`.
 An equation will then check if the `Green` state has been active for long enough.
 If it has, then the odds of moving to `Yellow` are 100%.
 If it hasn't been long enough, then the probability of transitioning to `Pending Pedestrians` is 100%.
 Once in either the `Yellow` or `Red` state, a Trigger such as 'timer-check' might fire every second.
-Every time `timer-check` fires, the state will only change if enough time has passed for pedestrians to have crossed.
+Every time `timer-check` fires, the state will only change back to `Green` if enough time has passed for pedestrians to have crossed.

 #### How to Configure the Network
 List all of the states your application needs.
 Then consider the relationships between those states in order to determine your system's Trigger events.
-Create a connection by assigning a weight to each Trigger that could a state change.
+Create a connection by assigning a weight to every way that a Trigger can change a given state.

 Weights can be as simple or dynamic as you need.
 For example, a dice will have 6 states, 1 Trigger (`roll`), and each state has a hard coded weight of 16.66%.
 A more complex system might use a lamda equation to load a weight from a file (this latter example is unusual, but not impossible).